ibm-cloud-docs/vpc/vpn-onprem-strongswan.md

 ```
 {: codeblock}

-When the strongSwan VPN receives a connection request from VPN for VPC, strongSwan uses IPsec Phase 1 parameters to establish a secure connection and authenticate the VPN for VPC gateway.
+When the strongSwan VPN receives a connection request from {{site.data.keyword.vpn_vpc_short}}, strongSwan uses IPsec Phase 1 parameters to establish a secure connection and authenticate the {{site.data.keyword.vpn_vpc_short}} gateway.
 Then, if the security policy permits the connection, the strongSwan VPN establishes the tunnel by using IPsec Phase 2 parameters and applies the IPsec security policy.
 Key management, authentication, and security services are negotiated dynamically through the IKE protocol.

 To support these functions, the following general configuration steps must be performed on the strongSwan VPN:

-* Define the Phase 1 parameters that the strongSwan requires to authenticate VPN for VPC and establish a secure connection.
+* Define the Phase 1 parameters that the strongSwan requires to authenticate {{site.data.keyword.vpn_vpc_short}} and establish a secure connection.
-* Define the Phase 2 parameters that the strongSwan requires to create a VPN tunnel with VPN for VPC.
+* Define the Phase 2 parameters that the strongSwan requires to create a VPN tunnel with {{site.data.keyword.vpn_vpc_short}}.

 ## Connecting an IBM policy-based VPN to a strongSwan peer